rodriguezmeza/cTreeBalls/README.md

     ../cballs --help

 See also the man page as explained above.
+If you execute:

+    ../cballs --clue

+you will receive in response how **cBalls** should be executed using command line parameters.
+Just pick up the parameteres you need and, if necessary, modify their values according to your needs.

 ## Python